ausaf007/ausaf007/README.md

 <h1 align="center">Hello 👋, I'm Md Ausaf Rashid</h1>
 <!-- <h3 align="center">I’m a dedicated and focused engineering student with hands-on knowledge of programming and software development.
 I’m passionate about developing programming projects that solve real-world problems.
 I also enjoy exploring new De-Fi projects & ecosystems that leverage the blockchain.</h3> -->

-- 🔭 I’m currently working on **blockchain-based desktop application.**
+- 🔭 I’m currently working on an **ML-based cryptocurrency price prediction tool.**

-- 🌱 I’m currently learning **Flutter framework and Machine Learning.**
+- 🌱 I’m currently learning **DSA and Machine Learning.**

 - 👯 I’m looking to collaborate on **Machine Learning and Data Science.**